 The global speaker bureau

 Mikhail Gorbachev was the last leader of the Soviet Union, serving from 1985 until its collapse in 1991.
-His attempts at reform helped to end the Cold War, and also ended the political supremacy of the Communist Party of the Soviet Union and dissolved the Soviet Union.
-He introduced a policy of openness or "Glasnost" and he was also the architect of "Perestroika" or deep political and economic reforms.
+His attempts at reform helped to end the Cold War.
+He introduced a policy of openness or "Glasnost" and he was also the architect of "Perestroika" and deep political and economic reforms.
 He was awarded the Nobel Peace Prize in 1990.
-He is now president of Green Cross International and writes a regular column for the New York Times Syndicate.

 "The Face of Perestroika"